liangcheng-hrbmu/MetaSAG/README.md

 ## What is it?

-In a single sample, **single-cell microbial genome droplet sequencing technology** can generate tens of thousands of droplet short-read sequencing data at a time.
+**Microbial single-amplified genome (SAG) droplet sequencing technology** can generate tens of thousands of droplet short-read sequencing data at a time, elevating microbial research resolution to the single-cell level.
-**MetaSAG** enables **efficient and easy** procedural bioinformatics analysis of large raw sequencing data.
+We offer **MetaSAG**, a comprehensive integrated tool that can parse microbial SAG data from raw data to the strain level to decipher the functional ecology of microbial dark matter, with broad implications for microbial ecology and phage therapy.

 ![Framework](READMESource/Framework2.png)